 These settings allow you to customize each preloaded activity based on your needs.
 For example, you can customize data screens and enable alerts and training features.
 Not all settings are available for all activity types.
-Some activity types have separate settings lists (Golf Settings, page 21).
+Some activity types have separate settings lists (Golf Settings, page 25), (Dive Settings, page 48).